namoray/vision/docs/miner_setup.md

 ```

 **NOTE**
-If you want to run multiple miners on the same machine, I would advise just running one first, to let it download all the necessary models and configuration, then start your others up :)
+If you want to run multiple miners on the same machine, I would advise just running one of the pm2 commands first from